-Jonathan Simon is the former executive director of Election Defense Alliance (2006-16) and author of "CODE RED: Computerized Elections and the War on American Democracy."
-He may be contacted at 831-266-5111, verifiedvote2004@aol.com, or through his website, https://www.CodeRed2020.com.
+Jonathan Simon is a senior editor at WhoWhatWhy.org, the former executive director of Election Defense Alliance (2006-16), and author of "CODE RED: Computerized Elections and the War on American Democracy."
+He may be contacted at 831-266-5111 or jonathan.simon@whowhatwhy.org.